awwx/meteor-offline-worker/README.md

   instantiates the shared web worker, it does so with a URL which includes the hash of the boot code.
 Shared web workers are identified by URL, so if the code has changed, the reloaded window will get a new instance of the shared web worker.
-(TODO: this needs to include the hash of the package code to catch changes made to the agent implementation).

 * livedata: SockJS is modified to run in the shared web worker environment.

+* json: the shared web worker environment always has native JSON, so there's no need to include the json2 implementation in the bundle.